Peter Wildy Prize Lecture

 The recipient of the Peter Wildy Prize Lecture will receive £1,000 and be expected to give a lecture based on their research at the Microbiology Society's Annual Conference.
 They will also be strongly encouraged to publish the lecture in one of the Society’s journals, whichever is the most suitable.
 This decision will be at the discretion of the Editors of the journals.

 Learn more about the Peter Wildy recipients contributions to microbiology education which led them to winning the award, what made them pursue a career in science and what winning the prize means to them in our series of Q&A interviews below.

 Learn more about some of our previous Peter Wildy Prize Lecture winners.

 The Peter Wildy Prize Lecture is awarded annually to an individual for an outstanding contribution to microbiology education and/or communication in order to stimulate interest and understanding in the subject.
 Learn more about Peter Wildy here.

 Nominations for the Prize are welcomed from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.
-Nominations for the 2022 Prize are now closed.
+Nominations for the 2023 Prize will open in January 2022.

 Details of the nomination process, award criteria and administration are available below.